ashokreddy1613/Interview/Interview-Questions.md

 Limiting the resource usage in k8s not through deployment.yam → Through namespace Three tier architecture
 Updating worker nodes in k8s
-I’m an admin but I don’t have access to the S3 bucket ? → IAM permission boundary Various stages of CI/CD
+I'm an admin but I don't have access to the S3 bucket ? → IAM permission boundary Various stages of CI/CD
 How will you build the image during CI and how will you manage it ?
 You have an S3 bucket at us-south-1, is it possible to access that bucket from us-east-1 ?